 While not designed for it, these ND filters can still be used for subtle creative effects in bright light.
 It would be more cinematographers who use them in bright light, but photographers can still achieve stronger motion blur and DOF effects in bright light with these filters.

-THESE FILTERS ARE GREAT FOR
+ND FILTERS 2-16 ARE GREAT FOR

 To sum up, ND2 ND4, ND8 and ND16 filters are great for:

 3. Travel photography in low light